MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-install.md

 To develop apps for Windows 11 and Windows 10, you'll need to configure your development computer with the required development tools.

+**Using the Windows App SDK Stable version**: To set up your environment using the stable version of the Windows App SDK, see [Install developer tools](set-up-your-development-environment.md).

 ## 1. Install Visual Studio

 Use the following links to install Visual Studio 2022 version 17.0 (recommended), Visual Studio 2022 version 17.1 (Preview), or Visual Studio 2019.
 You can choose between the free Visual Studio Community edition, Visual Studio Professional, or Visual Studio Enterprise.
 Whichever version you choose, the latest Windows SDK will also be installed.